 Click on any bill’s name below to get more detailed information.

 This bill amends the Federal Food, Drug, and Cosmetic Act to make permanent the authority of the Secretary of Health and Human Services to issue priority review vouchers to encourage treatments for rare pediatric diseases.
 The Creating Hope Act pediatric priority review voucher program has been wildly successful.
-Since the passage of the Creating Hope Act, the FDA has approved 19 new therapies for children with serious illnesses, two of which are for children with cancer.
-The Creating Hope Act sunsets on September 30, 2020.
+Since the passage of the Creating Hope Act, the FDA has approved 24 new therapies for children with serious illnesses, two of which are for children with cancer.
+The House passed a four year reauthorization and the bill is headed to the Senate.
 It is critical that Congress reauthorize the program permanently so that children with serious illnesses can have hope for new therapies, better health and even possibly cures.
 We must work with Congress to get the program permanently reauthorized.

 The Gabriella Miller Kids First Research Act 2.0 would redirect penalties levied against pharmaceutical manufacturers by the U.S. Securities and Exchange Commission (SEC) for violating the Foreign Corrupt Practice Act (FCPA) towards the Kids First Pediatric Research Program (Kids First) at the National Institutes of Health (NIH).
 There have been consistent and large civil sanctions leveraged against pharmaceutical companies since 2013 – hundreds of millions from six violations.
 With this legislation, penalties from pharmaceutical companies that break the law would be channeled directly to critical medical research.